Dynamic Clue Bottlenecks: Towards Interpretable-by-Design Visual Question Answering: Related Works

-Some earlier attempts to rationalize VQA decisions \cite{xiong2016dynamic,shih2016look,das2017human} try to answer the question ``Where should we look at the image to answer the question?'' through attention maps.
-However, it is by design unclear how focusing on certain parts of the image help answer the question.
+Some earlier attempts to rationalize VQA decisions~\citet{xiong2016dynamic,shih2016look,das2017human} try to answer the question ``Where should we look at the image to answer the question?'' through attention maps.
+However, it is unclear how focusing on certain parts of the image help answer the question.
+Several works in this direction have achieved higher interpretability by generating visual attention scores as intermediate steps of black box models~\citet{xiong2016dynamic,shih2016look,das2017human,hendricks2018grounding,anderson2018bottom}.
+However, attention scores are not interpretable to humans since they cannot clearly state how the attended area connects to the final answer.
+Some recent VQA datasets are designed to encourage interpretability \citep{Fu2022TheresAT,schwenk2022okvqa}.
+More recent works generate post-hoc natural language explanations~\citet{hendricks2016generating,dua2021beyond,schwenk2022okvqa,fu2023generate}, so as to reason between vision and language inputs at the same time.
+However, the post-hoc explanations are not proven to be the exact reasons for the model predictions and thus are difficult to use to guide interventions or bring improvements.